-Russia said that 62 Syrian soldiers were killed and at least 100 more wounded in strikes by "warplanes from the international anti-jihadist coalition".
+Russia said 62 Syrian soldiers were killed and at least 100 more wounded in strikes by "warplanes from the international anti-jihadist coalition".

 The UK-based Syrian Observatory for Human Rights monitoring group gave a toll of 83 soldiers killed, as it confirmed the strikes were US-led coalition raids.

-A US military official speaking to the AFP news agency appeared to confirm the attack, saying "we believe about a half-dozen vehicles, including what we think was a tank, were struck as well as personnel who were out in the open".
+A US military official speaking to the AFP news agency also appeared to confirm the attack, saying "we believe about a half-dozen vehicles, including what we think was a tank, were struck as well as personnel who were out in the open".

-Power accused Russia of pulling a "stunt" by calling for an emergency Security Council meeting to demand an explanation from the US.
+While regretting the strike, Power accused Russia of pulling a "stunt" by calling for an emergency Security Council meeting to demand an explanation from the US.
 She said Moscow should instead demand a meeting with the Syrian government to press for peace.